penealfa/solar-farm-insights/README.md

 - Recommendations for prioritizing solar investments in high-potential regions.

 ## **Project Structure**
-📂 Strategic-Solar-Investment-Analysis
-├── 📂 notebook
-│ └── Contains Jupyter notebooks for data exploration and analysis.
-├── 📂 scripts
-│ └── Python scripts for data preprocessing, cleaning, and visualization.
-├── data/
-│ └── Raw and processed datasets (not included in the repository for privacy reasons).
+Strategic-Solar-Investment-Analysis/ ├── notebook/ │ └── Contains Jupyter notebooks for data exploration and analysis. ├── scripts/ │ └── Python scripts for data preprocessing, cleaning, and visualization. ├── data/ │ └── Raw and processed datasets (not included in the repository for privacy reasons). └── README.md └── Main project description and setup instructions.
-├── README.md
-│ └── Main project description and setup instructions.
-└── LICENSE
-└── License information for the project.

 ## **Getting Started**
 ### **Prerequisites**